nischay1/nischay1.github.io/docs/_posts/2021-03-21-money-and-currency.md

 Thus different entites will see different economic value in the same contract.

-This difference in percieved economic value creates a market.
+This difference in percieved economic value creates a desire to exchange the contracts.
-If entityA values contractA more than contractB and entityB values contractB more than contractA, contractB with be exchanged with contractA and a market is created.
+If entityA values contractA more than contractB and entityB values contractB more than contractA, entityB will desire to exchange contractA for contractB.

 # What is Money?
 Money is a medium of storing an exchanging economic value in markets.